 The Commission will continue to monitor open space acquisition in the Region, as it has each year since 2005.
-In 2018, the Commission will obtain information on the amount and location of open space acquired, or protected through conservation easements, in 2017, collecting this information from the seven counties in the Region, the Wisconsin Departments of Natural Resources and Transportation, Federal agencies, land trusts in the Region, and other sources.
+In 2019, the Commission will obtain information on the amount and location of open space acquired, or protected through conservation easements, in 2017, collecting this information from the seven counties in the Region, the Wisconsin Departments of Natural Resources and Transportation, Federal agencies, land trusts in the Region, and other sources.
 The information is useful in monitoring progress toward the open space preservation recommendations of the regional and county park and open space plans, and is available for use by State, county, and local units of government and private interests upon request.

-Providing park and open space planning data and related technical assistance will continue throughout 2018.
-Updated park and open space plans for the City of Racine and Village of Caledonia will be completed in 2018, and work on an update the City of Brookfield park and open space plan will be initiated in 2018.
-Work on the update of the Milwaukee County park and open space plan is expected to be completed in 2018.
-Work on the update of the Ozaukee County park and open space plan was initiated in 2017.
+Providing park and open space planning data and related technical assistance will continue throughout 2019.
+An updated park and open space plan for the City of Brookfield will be completed in 2019.
+Work on the update of the Milwaukee County park and open space plan is expected to be completed in 2019.
+Work on the update of the Ozaukee County park and open space plan was initiated in 2018.

-The collection of information regarding open space acquisition in the Region during 2017 will be completed in mid-2018.
+The collection of information regarding open space acquisition in the Region during 2018 will be completed in mid-2019.

-Commission staff will also continue to inventory and conduct field checks of canoe and kayak access to rivers, streams, and lakes in the Region during 2018 for use in county and local park and open space plans.
+Commission staff will also continue to inventory and conduct field checks of canoe and kayak access to rivers, streams, and lakes in the Region during 2019 for use in county and local park and open space plans.